When was the last time you went looking for new emotional intelligence lessons or simply prioritized your mental health?

 Here are five lessons on emotional intelligence that every internal communicator can take from Sesame Street:

 1. Be kind 💕

 In life and at work, it’s important to treat each other with kindness.
-After all, empathy is one of the top skills needed to succeed in internal communications according to featured leaders on The Switchboard.
-This kindness comes through in our writing, how we help leaders respond during crises or the ways we communicate well-being and benefits.
+After all, empathy is one of the top skills needed to succeed in internal communications.
+This kindness comes through in our writing, how we help leaders respond during crises, or the ways we communicate well-being and benefits.

 There will be ups and downs in life and our careers, but through it all, work friends can make all the difference — “A good friend can help you weather any storm.”

 Internal communicators collaborate with Diversity, Equity, and Inclusion (DE&I) to ensure employees feel welcome.
 When it comes to special gatherings for holidays or heritage months, we often craft invitations that bring people together and contribute to a meaningful experience — whether that’s Lunar New Year, Diwali, Hanukkah, or many other moments.